 Nicolai Clausen joined the Reichsmarine in October 1929 as a seaman.
 He spent the next few years on torpedo boats (T-185 and G-10) and on the sailing school ship (Segelschulschiff) Gorch Fock.
 In September 1935 he transferred to the new U-boat force and after some months of training, joined U-26 under Kptlt.
 Werner Hartmann in April 1936.

-In March 1937 he entered the Navy school (Marineschule) Mürwik and received several months of officer training.
-In the next two years he served on the cruiser Admiral Graf Spee and on the minesweeper M-134.
+In March 1937 he entered Marineschule (Naval Academy) Mürwik and received several months of officer training.
+In the next two years he served on the battlecruiser Admiral Graf Spee and the minesweeper M-134.

-When the war broke out in autumn 1939, his former commander Werner Hartmann requested him, and so Niko Clausen became the first watch officer (I WO) on U-37.
+When war broke out in autumn 1939, his former commander Werner Hartmann requested his services, and Niko Clausen became the 1st Watch Officer (I WO) on U-37.
 He completed three patrols on U-37, mostly in the Atlantic, and on returning from the first patrol received his Iron Cross 2nd Class (EK II) from Karl Dönitz personally (see a photo).

-The first three patrols on U-129, mostly in the Atlantic, ended without success, but on the fourth patrol in Caribbean waters Niko Clausen sank seven ships with a total of 25,613 tons.
+The first three patrols on U-129, mostly in the Atlantic, ended without success, but during the fourth patrol, in Caribbean waters, Niko Clausen sank seven ships with a total of 25,613 tons.
 During this patrol he received the Knights Cross.
-After the patrol, in May 1942, he turned over command of the U-boat to Hans-Ludwig Witt.
+After returning from this patrol in May 1942 he turned over command of U-129 to Hans-Ludwig Witt.